zchee/kubernetes-docs/docs/admin/kubeadm_alpha_phase_certs_etcd-server.md

-Generates an etcd serving certificate and key
+Generates the certificate for serving etcd

 ### Synopsis

-Generates the etcd serving certificate and key and saves them into etcd/server.crt and etcd/server.key files.
+Generates the certificate for serving etcd, and saves them into etcd/server.cert and etcd/server.key files.

-The certificate includes default subject alternative names and additional SANs provided by the user; default SANs are: localhost, 127.0.0.1.
+Default SANs are localhost, 127.0.0.1, ::1

 If both files already exist, kubeadm skips the generation step and existing files will be used.